75 Mile Beach on Fraser Island, the stretch of coast where the Maheno shipwreck sits

 The story of the SS Maheno

 The Maheno began life in 1905 as an ocean liner for the Union Steam Ship Company of New Zealand, running routes between New Zealand and Australia.
-For thirty years she was a fixture of the Tasman — a well-regarded vessel known for comfortable crossings and reliable service.
+For thirty years she was a fixture of the Tasman, a well-regarded vessel known for comfortable crossings and reliable service.
+For a detailed maritime heritage account of the Maheno and its role in Queensland's coastal history, see the Club 4x4 maritime heritage feature.

 During World War I, she served as His Majesty's New Zealand Hospital Ship No. 1, carrying wounded soldiers from the Western Front back to New Zealand.
 After the war she returned to commercial service on the trans-Tasman route.